Recent Blog Posts

 Once the beef arrives at our production facility, it is hand-trimmed and cut into individual steaks.
 It is then packaged and vacuum-sealed as individual steaks to sell in stores!

 This type of aging is often used in restaurants and foodservice.
 It all starts out the same way.
-The packers will get the product in the vacuum-sealed bags, open them up and put them onto open racks in a controlled room.
+The packers will get the product in the vacuum-sealed bag.
+They open them up and put them onto open racks in a controlled room.

 The room is equipped with heavy airflow and the temperature and humidity of the room are usually regulated and controlled.
 This method draws out all the moisture in the beef which develops a nuttier flavor that is more common in steakhouses than for home cooks.